 Commercial content | New Customers Only | 18+

 Exciting races, plenty of refreshment options, easy access to bookies, and outstanding entertainment between the races — that’s what the Cheltenham festival is all about.
-The event will be taking place in March, and you should start making travel plans and learn how to get to Cheltenham racecourse.
+The event will be taking place in March, and you should start making travel plans and learn how to get to the Cheltenham racecourse.

-To get to Cheltenham Festival, from Cheltenham Spa train station you can catch a taxi, the racecourse bus and a great option is to walk or cycle along the Honeybourne Line which takes around 40 minutes.
+To get to Cheltenham Festival, from Cheltenham Spa train station you can catch a taxi, the racecourse bus and a great option are to walk or cycle along the Honeybourne Line which takes around 40 minutes.
 You can catch a special racecourse bus from outside WH Smith on Cheltenham High Street during The Open and The Festival.

 In our guide, we provide detailed instructions that will help you learn how to get to Cheltenham Festival hassle-free.